jessengatai/Testdrive-WordPress/README.md

 # Testdrive-WordPress
-A plugin that disables access to certain admin pages.
+A plugin that disables access to certain admin capabilities.
 Good for poopy.life, horrible for everything else.